-Each round will be observed and evaluated by a panel of 2-3 judges consisting of attorneys, professors, and/or students.
+Each round will be observed and evaluated by a panel of 2-3 judges consisting of attorneys.
 These judges will evaluate the competitors' performance according to the standards and criteria provided.
 All rooms should do a conflict check before starting the round to ensure personal relationships will not bias the round's results.